Eligibility for Service

 Privacy and Security

-On the Line complies with Privacy Law relating to the management of personal information.
-On the Line protects personal information during transmission by using Secure Socket Layer (SSL) encryption.
+Lifeline complies with Privacy Law relating to the management of personal information.
+Lifeline protects personal information during transmission by using Secure Socket Layer (SSL) encryption.
 All data is stored on a secure server.
 Despite these safeguards, the internet is not a completely secure or private environment and, while unlikely, it is possible for online security to be breached.
 For further information about protecting yourself online, please see the Stay Smart Online website.

-Video counselling sessions are recorded by On the Line for training, coaching and quality assurance purposes or to evaluate the service provided by Regional Access.
-Your Regional Access counsellor will seek your consent to recording at the beginning of each video counselling session.
+Counselling sessions are recorded by Lifeline for training, coaching and quality assurance purposes or to evaluate the service provided by Regional Access.

-Your video counselling session will be stored for the period of time required under Australian law.
-Please read the Regional Access privacy policy in full.
+Your counselling session will be stored for the period of time required under Australian law.

 Technical issues

 Regional Access is not able to answer any of your technical IT questions.
-On the Line cannot guarantee that the technology used to deliver the Online Counselling (online chat or video) Service will always be available, function as intended or operate without interruption.
+Lifeline cannot guarantee that the technology used to deliver the Online Counselling (online chat) Service will always be available, function as intended or operate without interruption.
 In the event of a technical failure, the counsellor will work with you to try and maintain the continuity of the online counselling session.

 Use of Electronic Communications